-Allowed :) NOT allowed >:( Showing your work to an instructor or TA, or sharing report drafts with your discussion group.
-Giving your work to a (current or future) student so they can copy it.
+Allowed :) NOT allowed >:( III A Ar charina ranari araite wiith valir Giving your work to a (current or future) student so they can copy it.
 Discussing strategies and concepts with classmates.
 Submitting someone else's work as your own or claiming their work as yours.
-Submitting incomplete work before the deadline with a note saying you are going to resubmit.
-Asking for an extension after missing the deadline for an assignment (except in unavoidable emergencies).
+1 Asking for an extension after missing the deadline for an assignment (except in unavoidable emergencies).

-Asking too many questions by email, in Team, or on the class message board.
-Not understanding what you need to do, not asking for help, and then asking what you can do after it's too late.
-Disagreeing with someone on the message board.
-Name-calling, stalking, or counter- productive comments.
-Discussing the assigned reading or quiz questions in the OFFICIAL Teams, on Ed discussions, or in your discussion group.
-Sharing the quiz questions or answers publicly or outside of a class communication medium.
+Asking too many questions by email, in Not understanding what you need to do, not asking for help, and then asking what you can do after it's too late.
+Name-calling, stalking, or counter- productive comments. discussions or in your discussion Sharing the quiz questions or answers publicly or outside of a class communication medium.